 Click on the links to learn more about our history, our team or our career opportunities.

 This year, on December 6th and 7th at the Hyatt Regency in Calgary, the tradition of connecting and learning will continue.
-We spoke with conference organizer Denise Korol about the evolution of the Superconference, and the reasons that this year’s event is not-to-be-missed.
+We spoke with conference organizer Denise Korol about the evolution of the Superconference and the reasons that this year’s event is not to be missed.

-We also caught up with Trinity Power’s own Jordan Maryniuk to talk about the booth he will be manning there (also not-to-be-missed), and how Trinity is addressing this year’s themes of efficiency and continuous improvement.
+We also caught up with Trinity Power’s own Jordan Maryniuk to talk about the booth he will be manning there (also not to be missed), and how Trinity is addressing this year’s themes of efficiency and continuous improvement.

-“I think in Canada, we were basically the one that started [shutdowns-focused conferences], in terms of addressing that specific sector, and being something very practical,” says Korol of the conference’s beginnings.
+“I think in Canada, we were the one that started [shutdowns-focused conferences], in terms of addressing that specific sector, and being something very practical,” says Korol of the conference’s beginnings.

 And while the focus on being practical has endured, the conference has, according to Korol, changed a great deal in the past 15 years.
 “It’s gone from a smaller group of people in just the oil and gas industry to quite a broad spectrum of industries that attend,” explains Korol.
 “So we get people from oil and gas, petrochemicals, power, mining, pulp and paper, and other large industries.”

-But while more industries now recognize the benefits of focusing on their shutdown and turnaround processes, which industries attend the conference tends to shift based on the economic climate.
+But while more industries now recognize the benefits of focusing on their shutdown and turnaround processes, which industries attend the conference tend to shift based on the economic climate.
 Says Korol, “There’s a diverse group of industries that kind of ebbs and flows, depending on the economy.
 So whereas many, many years ago, we saw a lot of people from the pulp and paper industry, that really decreased for a large number of years, and now it’s back.
-Oil and gas has been hit particularly hard, so we’ve seen a surge now in more power attendees.”
+Oil and gas have been hit particularly hard, so we’ve seen a surge now in more power attendees.”